Large-scale simulations of Floquet physics on near-term quantum computers: Special cases

 Here, $\hat H_0$ does not appear in higher order terms.
 This makes quantum simulation particularly simple, if the potential is 1-local since then $\hat K(t)$ and all corrections in $\hat H_{\rm eff}$ will be 1-local.
 For $p$-local $\hat V$, locality grows in general which introduces additional challenges for implementation.
 If both simplifications, $\comm{\hat H_0}{\hat V(t)}=0$ and a single frequency driving with $\comm{\hat V^{(j)}}{\hat V^{(-j)}} = 0$, are given, the lowest order kick approximation becomes exact

-Note that since $\hat K(t)$ just denotes an integration of $\hat V(t)$, we have reduced the kick approximation to a simple case of Trotterization.
+Since $\hat K(t)$ just denotes an integration of $\hat V(t)$, this case reduces to a simple case of Trotterization.

-In the third case of Table \ref{tab:special_cases}, namely $\comm{\hat H_0}{\hat V(t)} \neq 0$ and a single frequency driving with $\comm{\hat V^{(j)}}{\hat V^{(-j)}} = 0$, a known implementation of the simulation under $\hat H_0$ comes in handy.
-Since the first order correction in $\hat H_{\rm eff}$ vanishes, simulating $\hat H_0$ alone already yields a good approximation to high frequency dynamics.
+In the third case of Table \ref{tab:special_cases}, namely $\comm{\hat H_0}{\hat V(t)} \neq 0$ and a single frequency driving with $\comm{\hat V^{(1)}}{\hat V^{(-1)}} = 0$, known implementation techniques of the simulating $\hat H_0$ can be reduced or respectively lifted to Floquet Hamiltonian simulation.
+Since the first order correction in $\tilde H_{\rm eff}$ vanishes, simulating $\hat H_0$ already yields a good approximation to high-frequency dynamics.
 In the simplest non-trivial case, $\hat H_0$ is diagonal as in the BNNNI model discussed in the main text.
-In that case, $\hat H_0$ can be simulated using a constant depth circuit.
-Similar cases of known implementations of $\hat H_0$ are 1D XY-models \cite{verstraete2009quantum}, Bethe diagonalizable models \cite{sopena2022algebraic}, and translational invariant models \cite{mansuroglu2021variational}.
+Then, $\hat H_0$ can be simulated using a constant depth circuit.
+Similar cases of known implementations of $\hat H_0$ are 1D XY-models~\cite{verstraete2009quantum}, Bethe diagonalizable models \cite{sopena2022algebraic}, and translational invariant models \cite{mansuroglu2023variational}.